Careers360 Logo

 Definition

-Those solvents which possess high dipole moment are polar solventsThese solvents don’t possess a dipole moment
+Those solvents that possess high dipole moment are polar solventsThese solvents don’t possess a dipole moment

 Ability to dissolve compoundsDissolve polar compoundsDissolve non-polar compounds